syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 ### Platform Team Journey

-Following a Platform-as-a-Product approach to writing a promise, the steps would be similar to the ones listed below:
+Thinking of your platform as-a-Product, steps to write a Promise are:

-* You talk to users of your platform to find out what they're using and what they need.
+* Talk to users of your platform to find out what they're using and what they need.
-* You determine what the API of the Promise should be.
-You consider questions
+* Determine what the API of the Promise should be.
-  like: what are the configuration options you want to expose to your users?
-Do you need to provide low-level options or will the users be happy with higher-level abstractions?
+    * What are the configuration options you want to expose to your users?
+    * Do you need to provide low-level options or will the users be happy with higher-level abstractions?
-    * In the Promise, you write the `xaasCrd` with the desired API
+* In the Promise, write the `xaasCrd` with the desired API.
-* Next, you determine what are the software dependencies you need to fulfill the Promise.
+* Next, determine what the software dependencies are that you need to fulfill the Promise.
 You may find out you need a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) running on the Worker cluster, for example.
-    * In the Promise, you add those dependencies in the `workerClusterResources`
+* In the Promise, add your dependencies in the `workerClusterResources`.
-* Finally, you determine what are the series of steps that needs to be executed for the instance to be created.
-It may include translating the user's request into the Operator's expected document, injecting custom configuration, sending requests to internal APIs to verify permissions, scanning images for vulnerabilities, etc.
+* Finally, determine the steps that need to be executed for the instance to be created.
+These may include translating the user's request into the Operator's expected document, injecting custom configuration, sending requests to internal APIs to verify permissions, scanning images for vulnerabilities, etc.
-    * In the Promise, you list those steps in the `xaasRequuestPipeline`
+* In the Promise, list those steps in the `xaasRequuestPipeline`.
-* You install the Promise on your Platform Cluster, where Kratix is installed.
+* Install the Promise on your Platform Cluster, where Kratix is installed.

 ### Platform User Journey

-The Platform User, on the other hand, goes through the following journey:
+To use the Promise once it is installed on the platform, a platform user will:

-* In the Platform Cluster, the user lists the available Promises and find the service they want.
+* List the available Promises in the platform cluster to find what they want.
-* They write a Kratix Resource Request that lists what they want and how they want it.
-    * As determined by the `xaasCrd` defined in the Promise.
+* Write a Kratix Resource Request for the service, as defined by the `xaasCrd` in the Promise.
-* The user then sends the Resource Request to the Platform.
+* Send the Resource Request to the Platform.

 ### Fulfiling the Promise